jordancrawfordnz/kauri-bridge/README.md

-# Renewable Energy Dashboard - Bridge
+# Kauri Energy Monitor - Bridge

 The bridge collects data from devices with sensors setup and sends this data to the API.